0xSpaceShard/starknet-devnet/contracts/l1-l2-messaging/README.md

 }
 ```

-### Etherum receive message and send message to L2
+### Ethereum receive message and send message to L2
 1. Now the message is received, we can consume it.
-You can try to run this command several time,
+You can try to run this command several times,
    you'll see the transaction reverting with `INVALID_MESSAGE_TO_CONSUME` once the message is consumed once.
-To consume the message, we have to provide it's content (balance of 1 to user 1).
+To consume the message, we have to provide its content (balance of 1 to user 1).
 ```bash
 cast send 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512 "withdraw(uint256, uint256, uint256)" \
      0x34ba56f92265f0868c57d3fe72ecab144fc96f97954bbbc4252cef8e8a979ba 0x1 0x1 \